dyhes/zulip/templates/zerver/api/outgoing-webhooks.md

 # Outgoing webhooks

-Outgoing webhooks allow you to build or set up Zulip integrations which are notified when certain types of messages are sent in Zulip.
+Outgoing webhooks allow you to build or set up Aloha integrations which are notified when certain types of messages are sent in Aloha.
 When one of those events is triggered, we'll send a HTTP POST payload to the webhook's configured URL.
-Webhooks can be used to power a wide range of Zulip integrations.
-For example, the [Zulip Botserver][zulip-botserver] is built on top of this API.
+Webhooks can be used to power a wide range of Aloha integrations.
+For example, the [Aloha Botserver][zulip-botserver] is built on top of this API.

-Zulip supports outgoing webhooks both in a clean native Zulip format, as well as a format that's compatible with
+Aloha supports outgoing webhooks both in a clean native Aloha format, as well as a format that's compatible with
-[Slack's outgoing webhook API][slack-outgoing-webhook], which can help with porting an existing Slack integration to work with Zulip.
+[Slack's outgoing webhook API][slack-outgoing-webhook], which can help with porting an existing Slack integration to work with Aloha.

 [zulip-botserver]: /api/deploying-bots#zulip-botserver
 [slack-outgoing-webhook]: https://api.slack.com/custom-integrations/outgoing-webhooks

 To register an outgoing webhook:

-* Log in to the Zulip server.
+* Log in to the Aloha server.
 * Navigate to *Personal settings (<i class="fa fa-cog"></i>)* -> *Bots* ->
   *Add a new bot*.
-Select *Outgoing webhook* for bot type, the URL you'd like Zulip to post to as the **Endpoint URL**, the format you want, and click on *Create bot*. to submit the form/
+Select *Outgoing webhook* for bot type, the URL you'd like Aloha to post to as the **Endpoint URL**, the format you want, and click on *Create bot*. to submit the form/
 * Your new bot user will appear in the *Active bots* panel, which you can use to edit the bot's settings.